 - Value versus cost

-You’ve heard people say something is worth more than the sum of its parts.
-A lot of products and services are like that.
-If you transform a customer’s life or business, then you have a licence to charge them more – even if it didn’t cost you much to do it.
+You’ve probably heard the phrase “the whole is greater than the sum of its parts.”
+That is true of many products and services.
+If you significantly improve a customer’s life or business, you have the right to charge them extra – even if it didn’t cost you anything.

 - Supply and demand